MicrosoftDocs/sdk-api/sdk-api-src/content/schannel/ns-schannel-secpkgcontext_connectioninfo.md

 ### -field dwExchStrength

-Strength of the key exchange, in bits.
-Typically, this member contains one of the following values: 512, 768, 1024, or 2048.
+Key length, in bits.
+For RSA key exchange, this member will typically contain one of the following values: 512, 768, 1024, or 2048.
+For Diffie-Hellman key exchange, this member will typically contain one of the following values: 224, 256, 384 or 512.